Patoche890/The-Reverse-Shell-Project/README.md

 <b>1) Installation</b>

--first, you'll need python 3.12 to get started
+-first, you'll need python 3.12 to get started <br>
 -After having been install it run this :